A Brief History

 Some Popes are considered by many as “great” Popes, while others are not so highly regarded.
 As with Presidents of the United States, historical circumstances surely play a part in whether or not a Pope has the opportunity to make a lasting mark on history and the Church, while other factors such as the health of the Pontiff can also greatly limit or expand the opportunity for greatness.
 Mercurius, aka Pope John II made his mark by choosing a different name under which to serve as Pope, marking the start of a long lasting tradition.

-Questions for Students (and others): Do you have a favorite Pope?
+Question for students (and subscribers): Do you have a favorite Pope?
 Which Popes do you think were failures?
 What is your favorite name taken by a Pope?
 If you became Pope, what name would you choose?
 Has there ever been or should there ever be a female pope(ss)?
 Why or why not?
+Please let us know in the comments section below this article.

 Your readership is much appreciated!